-4 Possibility with Orientation
+4. Possibility with orientation

-In this section, we present and analyze an algorithm, ORIENTED SENSORS for barrier coverage by any $n \ge \bar{n}$ oblivious oriented sensors in the ASYNC model; that is, all sensors agree on left and right, but are completely asynchronous.
+In this section, we present and analyze an algorithm, ORIENTED SENSORS, for barrier coverage by any $n \ge \overline{n}$ oblivious oriented sensors in the Async model; that is, all sensors agree on left and right, but are completely asynchronous.